 - The nature of the financial interest the university employee has in the contract or how s/he is affected by it.

 - Action Request.
-If the procurement agent determines the conflict of interest transaction warrants review by the regents, Procurement Services will prepare an Action Request based on the disclosure and supporting documentation provided by the department.
-The Action Request is reviewed by the Office of the General Counsel, the Director of Procurement Services, the Associate Vice President for Finance, and the Executive Vice President and Chief Financial Officer, before it is placed on the regents’ meeting agenda.
+If the Procurement Services agent determines the conflict of interest transaction warrants review by the U-M Regents, Procurement Services will prepare an Action Request based on the disclosure and supporting documentation provided by the department.
+The Action Request is reviewed by the Office of the General Counsel, the Director of Procurement Services, the Associate Vice President for Finance, and the Executive Vice President and Chief Financial Officer, before it is placed on the U-M Regents’ meeting agenda.
 For research areas and transactions using sponsored funds, the Action Request is also reviewed by the U-M Office of Research and the Office of Research and Sponsored Projects (ORSP).
-The review of the Action Request by all required parties must be completed before the regents’ agenda is written.
+The review of the Action Request by all required parties must be completed before the U-M Regents’ agenda is written.

 - Transaction Approval and Processing.
-If the Action Request is approved by the regents, Procurement Services receives notification and the appropriate procurement agent works with the department to process the transaction.
+If the Action Request is approved by the U-M Regents, Procurement Services receives notification and the appropriate Procurement Services agent works with the department to process the transaction.

 - Where possible, university departments and units should avoid conflict of interest transactions.